-Bismarck – Certain businesses such as those in food service or selling alcohol, pawnbrokers and others will need a City of Bismarck Business License.
+Bismarck – Certain businesses such as those in food service or selling alcohol, pawnbrokers, and others in city limits will need a City of Bismarck Business License.

 Grand Forks – The City of Grand Forks requires several types of businesses to be licensed.
-A few include kennels, bakeries, bed & breakfasts, mobile food vendors and others.
-Businesses such as junk yards, towing services, bowling alleys and more will need to register with the city.
-Costs for a business license in Rockford vary but range from $50 for a massage establishment to over $1,600 for a business offering adult entertainment.
+A few include kennels, bakeries, bed & breakfasts, mobile food vendors, and others.
+Businesses such as junk yards, towing services, bowling alleys, and more will need to register with the city.

-Resale Certificate – Businesses purchasing merchandise to resell will usually want to obtain an North Dakota Sales Tax Certificate of Exemption in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a North Dakota Sales Tax Certificate of Exemption to not pay sales tax for merchandise resold to customers.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in North Dakota include; auctioneers, electricians, door-to-door home repair sellers, cosmetologists and many more.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common professions that require licensing in North Dakota include; auctioneers, electricians, door-to-door home repair sellers, cosmetologists, and many more.

-Contractor License – Any person or business in the business of construction or contracting when the price per job exceeds $4,000 has to obtain a Contractor’s License from the North Dakota Secretary of State.
+Any person or business in the construction or contracting business when the price per job exceeds $4,000 has to obtain a Contractor’s License from the North Dakota Secretary of State.

-Fictitious Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for a Fictitious Name (also known as a Doing Business As or DBA) with the Secretary of State.
+While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for a Trade Name (also known as a Doing Business As, DBA, or Fictitious Name Certificate) with the North Dakota Secretary of State.

-These are a few of the most common business licenses, but there are way too many licenses and permits in North Dakota for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.